MarcLafon/MarcLafon.github.io/_posts/2021-06-15-double-descent-3.md

 In this post, we consider two settings where double descent can be empirically observed and mathematically justified, in order to give the reader some intuition on the role of inductive biases.
-The [next post]({% post_url 2021-06-17-double-descent-4 %}) concludes with some references to recent related works studying optimization in the over-parameterized regime, or linking the double descent to a physical phenomenon named *jamming*.

 Fully understanding the mechanisms behind this phenomenon in deep learning remains an open question, but inductive biases (introduced